The Essential ABC’s of Real Estate Lingo (Part 3)

 What are land transfer taxes?

 Two things are certain in life; death and taxes.
 The government will always find ways to get a piece of the pie, and that’s why they have a transfer tax.
 Land transfer taxes in Ontario are paid by the buyer.
-If you live in Toronto, there’s two sets to pay.
-If you’re a first-time buyer though, you’ll received a rebate. your real estate lawyer and mortgage broker will be able to tell you the exact amounts.
+So if you live in Toronto, there are two sets to pay.
+If you’re a first-time buyer, though, you’ll receive a rebate.
+Your real estate lawyer and a mortgage broker will be able to tell you the exact amounts.

 That brings us to the end of our real estate lingo series!
 The terms outlined in parts 1, 2, and now 3 are common terminology, and what was shared here is just a starting point.
 If you have other terms you find confsing, leave me a comment and I’ll give you the real deal.